 It's critical to note that an honest mistake is not the same as an intentional violation of a court order.

 No knowledge: Obviously, if you were not aware of a court order, you can be convicted for a willful violation of that order.
-Perhaps our lawyers could show you simply had no knowledge of the court order.
-For example, maybe it was mailed to an old address or you were not properly notified of a court hearing.
+Perhaps our lawyers could show you simply did not know the court order.
+For example, maybe it was mailed to an old address, or you needed to be properly notified of a court hearing.

 If we can cast doubt that you were reasonably unaware of the existence of the court order, you have a good chance of avoiding a conviction.

-False allegation: It's not that uncommon for someone to be falsely accused especially in situations where are relationship has turned bad.
+False allegation: It's not uncommon for someone to be falsely accused, especially in situations where a relationship has turned bad.
 Perhaps the protected party in a domestic violence protective order is out for revenge and falsely accused you of violating the court order to stay away.

-Our lawyers may be able to prove to allegations are simply false and were motivated out of anger or jealously.
+Our lawyers may be able to prove that the allegations are simply false and were motivated by anger or jealousy.

 In certain cases, we may be able to argue a First Amendment free speech issue.